-At renewal, if we have paid claim(s) during the previous NCD year, you may choose to reimburse us the value of the claim(s).
+If you pay for your treatment yourself or have it on the NHS, this will not affect your discount level.
+So if your treatment only costs a small amount, when you come to renew your policy, you can choose to pay us back for any claims paid during the previous year.
 If you do this within 30 days of the policy renewal date we will recalculate your premium so you continue to benefit from the NCD.